PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: PointNorm-Net

 The value of $\sigma$ should depend on the noise level of the point cloud.
 It seems that $\sigma$ should take a large value for point clouds with large noise since a high noise level will result in more neighbor points with large $d(\mathbf{p}_{t}^{i},\theta)$ even the plane is feasible.
 Conversely, when the noise of the point cloud is small, $\sigma$ should take a smaller value.
-But in the experiments, we find that a large $\sigma$ does not work well for either large or small noise.
-Therefore, we only employ this rejection strategy for noise-free or small noise point clouds whose average noise level $f$ located in the first two intervals, as stated in Section \ref{sec:Optimization_NeighborSize}.
+However, in experiments, we found that a large $\sigma$ does not work well for either large or small noise.
+Therefore, we only employ this filtering strategy for noise-free or small noise point clouds whose average noise level $f$ is located in the first two intervals, as stated in Section \ref{sec:Optimization_NeighborSize}.
 They usually require a small $\sigma$.
-In our implementation, we set it as one percent of the neighborhood radius.
+We set it as one percent of the neighborhood radius.